 A real bicycle garage, a repair workshop with an inner tube vending machine and tools, courses on riding technique and repairs, changing rooms and showers – we try to make cycling to work as appealing as possible for our employees.

 In addition, and employee can use one of our company's own e-bikes free of charge.
 Employees' private e-bikes can also be "refueled" on site free of charge.

-Since 2015, all VAUDE employees can take advantage of the "JobRad " (JobBike).
-The tax principle for company cars (so-called 1 %-rule) also goes for bicycles and eBikes.
+Since 2015, all VAUDE employees have been able to take advantage of the “JobRad” program in which the same tax code for company cars applies to bicycles and e-bikes.
 And it applies to all employees, regardless of their access to a company car.
-VAUDE collaborates with two providers: JobRad and DerbyCycle .
+More than 220 VAUDE employees have used the program to acquire new, high-quality bikes for their daily commute – almost a quarter of our employees!

 Leading by example

-CEO Antje von Dewitz lead by example.
+Managing Director Antje von Dewitz leads by example.

 In our hilly surroundings that are challenging even for ambitious cyclists, the biggest potential for energy and emissions savings comes from carpooling.